shahramhal/Personal-Finance-Tracker/README.md

 python main.py

+Requirements
+Python 3
+Matplotlib
+Contributing
+Contributions to the project are highly appreciated!
+Whether you want to add new features, fix bugs, or improve documentation, your contributions are welcome.
+Feel free to submit pull requests or report issues on the GitHub repository.

 Author
 This project was created by [Your Name].
 If you have any questions or suggestions, please feel free to reach out.